-On the surface, they look pretty similar.
+On the surface, these two look pretty alike.
 Both are long and black, and both are just plain coffee.

 However, drip coffee and americanos are two entirely different beasts – each with their pros and cons.

 Some may prefer one over the other.
-If you’re not quite sure what the difference is then read on.
+On the off chance that you’re not exactly sure what the difference is, at that point read on.

 What is an Americano?

 Unless you’re from the planet Mars, you already know how drip coffee is made.
 So let me start by talking about an Americano.

 The Americano is essentially an espresso shot diluted with water.
 There are two different ways to prepare this drink that can alter its look:

 - Hot water first, then espresso on top.
 This brewing method will keep the crema intact on top of the beverage